- Product Name:

 Methanol is prepared by pressure heating with carbon monoxide and hydrogen in the presence of a catalyst:

-- Methane is mixed with oxygen (9:1, V/V) and methanol is obtained through a copper tube under heating and pressure:
+If the conditions are strictly controlled, the yield can reach 100% and the purity can reach 99%.
+Methane is mixed with oxygen (9:1, V/V) and methanol is obtained through a copper tube under heating and pressure:

 ADI is limited to GMP (FAO/WHO, 2001).

 Toxic, can cause blindness.